rhammell/bob-coin/README.md

 Note: The `@openzeppelin/test-helpers` libray can be used to add unit tests specific to event and error handling.

-## Deploy to a Public Testnet
+## Migrate and Deploy to a Public Testnet
 Deploy the contract to the Ropsten test network for further testing.

-The `secrets.json` file needs to be configured with appropriate values in order to connect and sign transactions on this network.
+The `.env` file needs to be updated with appropriate values in order to connect and sign transactions on this network.

-First, configure a connection to the [Infura](https://infura.io/) public node service by creating a new project on their platform and copying its project ID into the `infuraProjectId` value in `secrets.json`.
+First, configure a connection to the [Infura](https://infura.io/) public node service by creating a new project on their platform and copying its project ID into the `INFURA_PROJECT_ID` value in `.env`.

 Next, create a fresh mnemonic (12 seed words) used to derive a new Ethereum account: